Applies to: ONTRAPORT Plus and above.

 - Contact Worldpay support to determine if your country is supported.

 Q: I want to sell in multiple currencies, can I do that with ONTRAPORT?

-A. Our system allows one currency only.
+A. Our system allows one currency only, with the exception of PayPal, that can be configured for USD or your chosen local currency.
 We recommend you use separate ONTRAPORT accounts for each currency.
-The only alternative is to use UltraCart, a native integration with ONTRAPORT that does support multi-currency handling, with up to 12 different currencies accepted.
+An alternative is to use UltraCart, a native integration with ONTRAPORT that does support multi-currency handling, with up to 12 different currencies accepted.

 Q. I changed my currency in ONTRAPORT last month, and now I have $3,278 in currency conversion charges.
 I want you to pay them.

 A. Your payment gateway should have been set to bill in the same currency or configured with a bank account that accepts that currency, as clearly indicated in our configuration articles and inside ONTRAPORT when you set the currency type.
 Your payment gateway received the payment in the funds you specified and your bank converted them.
 The responsibility for the currency conversion charges are between you, your payment gateway and your bank.
 ONTRAPORT will not reimburse you.